Streamlining the donation funnel to increase donation conversions on the website.

 A philanthropic individual needs feel a sense of trust in the organization and a sense of pride in their potential impact in order to feel inclined to committing monetary support.

-...make the donation process quick, intuitive, and trustworthy to users?
+...inspire users to understand how special their impact is and make the donation process quick, intuitive, and trustworthy to users?

 I created high-fidelity mockups of the page redesigns in order to clearly communicate my design decisions to the founder and the rest of the development team.
-By creating the mockups, I was able to save time and effort by iterating on the designs in Figma before implementing the changes in Squarespace.
+By creating the mockups, I was able to save time and effort by iterating on the designs in Figma, get buy-in from the founder, before implementing the changes in Squarespace.

 Wireframe: